890tsugua/AugustBHilger/README.md

 # Data Science Portfolio

-Hi there!
-I’m a BSc Nanoscience graduate with a strong mathematical background and hands-on experience in deep learning, data analysis, and algorithmic programming.
-I have applied these tools to solve problems across disciplines, ranging from statistical physics to molecular biology.
-Here is my data science portfolio.
+I’m a BSc Nanoscience graduate with a strong mathematical foundation and hands-on experience in deep learning, scientific computing, and data analysis.
+My work spans statistical physics, molecular biology, and computational imaging, with a focus on building algorithms and models that solve real scientific problems.

 ---